Sipley/pipeline/README.md

 * BLAST+

-	- BLAST+ 2.9.0 executables: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ (REQUIRED)
+	- BLAST+ 2.9.0 executables: <ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/>

     After installing, add the BLAST+ executables to your path by inserting the following into your `~/.bash_profile`:
     ```